 Adapted to the respective local contexts, our activities defined in the Action Plan are targeted at the following main goals:

-- No expansion of land under cocoa cultivation into areas defined by the High Carbon Stock Approach or equivalent
+- No expansion of land for cocoa cultivation into areas defined by the High Carbon Stock Approach or equivalent

 - Agroforestry systems for cocoa production

-By 2025 the Action Plan will cover our entire cocoa supply.
+By 2025 we aim for the Action Plan to cover our entire cocoa supply.

 Cocoa-driven deforestation is of particular relevance in West Africa, where most cocoa is grown.
 Working towards no-deforestation and agroforestry requires commitments from all actors with influence on the forest landscapes.
 Implementing effective measures is a shared responsibility and requires coordinated and collaborative efforts of governments, companies, and civil society organizations.
 As part of the activities to implement our Action Plan, we became a signatory of the Cocoa & Forest Initiative (CFI), a regional public-private partnership, in 2017.

 In addition to our activities to address deforestation and promote agroforestry, the fostering of biodiversity using ecologically sound cultivation methods and the promotion of cocoa diversity are also key elements of the Lindt & Sprüngli Sustainability Plan and Farming Program.